Jungle Cruise (film): PVOD viewership

 In its opening weekend, Disney reported the film made $30 million from worldwide Disney+ Premier sales, with Samba TV saying $23.3 million of it came from 770,000 U.S. households.
 Through its first 10 days of release, Samba reported the film had been streamed in 1.5 million households for a running domestic Premier Access gross of $44.98 million.
 By the end of its first 30 days, the viewership had grown to 2.2 million households for an estimated revenue of $66 million.

 After its release on disc, the film topped Redbox's digital chart for two consecutive weeks.
 In the third week, it dropped to the fourth rank.
-In January 2022, tech firm Akami reported that Jungle Cruise was the tenth most pirated film of 2021.
+In January 2022, tech firm Akamai reported that Jungle Cruise was the tenth most pirated film of 2021.

 Box office

 Jungle Cruise grossed $117 million in the United States and Canada and $104 million in other territories for a worldwide total of $221 million.
-With an estimated combined production and promotional cost of $362 million, the film needed to gross around $500 million worldwide in order to break-even.
+With an estimated combined production and promotional cost of $362 million, the film needed to gross around $500 million worldwide in order to break even.

 In the United States and Canada, Jungle Cruise was released alongside Stillwater and The Green Knight.
 It was projected to gross around $25 million from 4,310 theaters.
 The film made $13.4 million on its first day, including $2.7 million from Thursday night previews.
 It went on to slightly over-perform, debuting at $35 million to top the box office.
 The opening was met with a polarized response from industry insiders with some noting the film managed to finish above projections while others blamed the pandemic and simultaneous digital release for eating into possible grosses with one financial insider telling Deadline Hollywood that "the model diminishes the aggregate streaming revenue as well as cuts into a movie's theatrical gross."
 In its second weekend, the film fell 55% to $15.7 million, finishing second behind newcomer The Suicide Squad.
 The film made $9 million in its third weekend, $6.2 million in its fourth, and $5 million in its fifth.

 In other territories, the film debuted at $27.6 million from 47 markets, below its $40 million projections.
 Its largest markets were the UK ($3.2 million), France ($1.6 million), and South Korea ($1.2 million).
 In its second weekend, the film made $15.1 million from 49 markets, with the top running-totals being from the UK ($8.5 million), Russia ($5.9 million), France ($4.2 million), Japan ($4 million), and Saudi Arabia ($2.7 million).
 In China it earned $3.3 million during its debut weekend, ranking fifth on the box office charts.
 This was considered a disappointing opening by media outlets.
 In the following weekend, it fell to the seventh rank.